Bicycle Touring with Kids: Our Family Bikepacking Experience

 We weren’t really missing anything, and if we had wanted to go even lighter we could have.
 Some of this certainly wasn’t necessary (beer, pillow, etc), but it’s what we had room for and it worked for us on this particular trip.

-My Advice for Families Who Want Bike Touring
+My Tips for Bike Touring with Kids

 - Use what you have (or borrow it).
 Thinking that we needed expensive gear kept us from doing this trip for far too long.
 We ended up doing this trip with what we had and it worked.
 I’m sure we’ll invest in better gear now that we know this is something we want to do more of in the future.
 But for a first trip, just use what you’ve got or borrow gear from families and friends.

 - Pick a short-ish route.
-If it had been just Blair and I, I’m sure we would have picked a destination 50 miles away.
+If it had been just Blair and me, I’m sure we would have picked a destination 50 miles away.
 Instead, we picked a route that was only 12 miles each way, and with the kiddo it was perfect.
 It gave us the opportunity to take our time, make plenty of stops, and test things out.
 In the future, we’ll do some longer trips, but for a first trip, the distance was perfect.
 Plus, carrying gear makes the mileage seem a lot tougher it would be on an average Saturday morning ride.

 - Choose a low-traffic route.
 Our favorite part of the trip was the dirt road section.
 There was almost zero traffic, and we were really able to focus on each other and riding leisurely.
 Of course, we also just really love backcountry-type riding, but if you like pavement, look for country roads or bike paths.